Seeking more hours

 Just under half (49.6%) of underemployed part-time workers took active steps to look for additional hours.

-More information about underemployment and preference for more hours for 2015 to 2019 can be found in Tables 2-7 in Downloads.
+More information about underemployment and preference for more hours for 2015 to 2019 can be found in Tables 2-7 in the Data downloads section.

 8.5% (1.1 million) of employed persons changed employers or businesses in the twelve months up to February 2019.
 This continues a trend of increasing job churn compared with the past few years, with 7.9% (0.9 million) changing employers or businesses in the year to February 2015.
 The recent increase is driven largely by an increase in mobility for professionals.
 Overall levels of job churn are still relatively low compared to a decade ago (over 1.2 million persons changed job in the 12 months ending February 2008).

-More information about labour mobility for 2015 to 2019 can be found in Tables 17-20 in Downloads.
+More information about labour mobility for 2015 to 2019 can be found in Tables 17-20 in the Data downloads section.